tum-bgd/CVDisaster/README.md

 # CVDisaster
 ## Cross-View Geolocalization and Disaster Mapping with Street-View and VHR Satellite Imagery: A Case Study of Hurricane IAN
+Authors: Li, Hao and Deuser, Fabian and Yin, Wenping and Luo, Xuanshu and Walther, Paul and Mai, Gengchen and Huang, Wei and Werner, Martin

 <p align="center">
      <img src="./images/overview.png" width="800">